jakeberv/jakeberv.github.io/_pages/talks.md

 # Talks

 Each talk has a video recording available to view.
-The following is a list of talks I've given at various conferences and events.

 {% for talk in site.data.talks %}
 <div class="talks-entry" style="margin-bottom: 2em;">